darrenstrash/open-pls/comparison.md

 sanr400_0.5 | 13 | 0.0090 | 0.0374 | 2404 | 5246.33
 sanr400_0.7 | 21 | 0.0083 | 0.0440 | 3368 | 3614.38

+### Conclusion

+OpenPLS is competetive with Pullan's PLS in the number of selections.
+However, it is not yet as efficient in terms of running time on DIMACS instances (although for some instances, the running times are similar).
+However, OpenPLS can run on many graphs that Pullan's cannot -- large sparse graphs having 100,000 vertices or more.